-How Chester Bennington’s Dark Passengers Shaped His Life: The Influence of Addiction and Depression
+How Chester Bennington’s Dark Passengers Shaped His Life: Child Abuse, Addiction and Depression

 The late Chester Bennington is best known as the lead singer of Linkin Park, where his emotional and higher-pitched vocals accompanied the sounds of Mike Shinoda, the group’s main rapper.
-On July 20th, 2017, Bennington’s dead body was found due to an apparent suicide by hanging.
+On July 20th, 2017, Bennington committed suicide by hanging.

 It is believed that Bennington had been having a hard time dealing with the suicide of his friend, Chris Cornell, lead singer of Audioslave and Soundgarden.
 Bennington’s suicide happened on the day that would have been Cornell’s 53rd birthday.
 Fans have been mourning his loss, whose pain and passion behind his voice and music allowed him to connect with fans all over the world.